reinachaos/programming_language_assign8/README.md

 This code is the assignment 8 for UNT-CSCE programming language 2020 spr.

-The code is for the Cracker Barrel Peg Puzzle and the result will show the condition when A--O be the empty point
+The code is for the Cracker Barrel Peg Puzzle and the result will show the path when A--O be the empty point